TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Background

 \subsection{Savile Row, Tailoring, and the Abstract Syntax Tree}

-We investigate tabulation as a component of the constraint model reformulation tool \savilerow~\cite{sr-journal-17}. \savilerow is essentially a multi-pass term rewriting system.
+We investigate TabID as a component of the constraint model reformulation tool \savilerow~\cite{sr-journal-17}. \savilerow is essentially a multi-pass term rewriting system.
 It represents a model internally using several abstract syntax trees (ASTs) representing the constraints, the objective function, the domain of each decision variable and parameter (or matrix thereof), and other statements in the model.
 The parser reads a model in the \eprime language, along with a parameter file giving a value to each of the problem class parameters.
 There are several backends targeting different solvers, including mature backends for CP and SAT solvers and a prototype ILP backend.
 The system has a number of different passes, some of which are always performed, others are required for specific backends, and others are optional reformulations intended to improve the performance of the solver.
-Tabulation is one optional reformulation.
+TabID is one optional reformulation.
 We refer to the entire process of transforming a model into input for a solver as \textit{tailoring} the model.
-The early steps of tailoring prior to tabulation are as follows:
+The early steps of tailoring prior to TabID are as follows:

-\begin{itemize} \item Problem class parameters and other constants (defined by \texttt{letting} statements) are substituted into the model; \item All quantifiers and matrix comprehensions are unrolled; \item Matrices of decision variables are replaced with individual decision variables; \item Multi-dimensional matrix indexing is replaced with single-dimensional indexing of the flattened matrix if required; \item Global constraints are identified by simple aggregation steps (described elsewhere \cite{sr-journal-17}), e.g.\ collecting a clique of not-equal constraints into an all-different. \end{itemize}
+\begin{itemize} \item Problem class parameters and other constants (defined by \code{letting} statements) are substituted into the model; \item All quantifiers and matrix comprehensions are unrolled; \item Matrices of decision variables are replaced with individual decision variables; \item Multi-dimensional matrix indexing is replaced with single-dimensional indexing of a one-dimensional version of the matrix if required; \item Global constraints are identified by simple aggregation steps \cite{sr-journal-17}, e.g.\ collecting a clique of not-equal constraints into a single all-different constraint. \end{itemize}